 Vietnam History Museum

-The museum is open to visitors those who wish to learn about documents and artifacts related to the history of Vietnam, especially the southern provinces.
+The museum is open to visitors those who wish to learn about documents and artefacts related to the history of Vietnam, especially the southern provinces.

-Furthermore,, the Ho Chi Minh museum also keeps a lot of memorabilia from the Stone Age, Bronze Age, etc. Many ancient works of art are on display and are in quite intact condition help visitors understand the ancient culture of the ancient Vietnamese.
+Furthermore,, the Ho Chi Minh Museum also keeps a lot of memorabilia from the Stone Age, Bronze Age, etc. Many ancient works of art are on display and are in quite an intact condition helping visitors understand the ancient culture of the ancient Vietnamese.
 If this is your first time coming to the Ho Chi Minh City Museum of History, you will surely be captivated by these ancient works of art.

 Museum of Ho Chi Minh City

-With an area of 1,700 m², the Ho Chi Minh City Museum is a large building displaying and storing antiquities, artifacts, historical and cultural evidences, etc. of the city as well as of Vietnam.
-The museum has 10 rooms, each displaying different artifacts, including: room “Nature – archeology”, “Geography – administration Saigon – Ho Chi Minh city”, “Trading port, Trade” – services”, “Industry and handicrafts”, “Saigon culture – Ho Chi Minh City”, “Revolutionary struggle 1930 – 1954”, “Revolutionary struggle 1954 – 1975″, ” Resistance material” and “Vietnamese money”.
+With an area of 1,700 m², the Ho Chi Minh City Museum is a large building displaying and storing antiquities, artefacts, historical and cultural evidence, etc. of the city as well as of Vietnam.
+The museum has 10 rooms, each displaying different artefacts, including rooms “Nature – archaeology”, “Geography – administration Saigon – Ho Chi Minh City”, “Trading port, Trade” – services”, “Industry and handicrafts”, “Saigon culture – Ho Chi Minh City”, “Revolutionary struggle 1930 – 1954”, “Revolutionary struggle 1954 – 1975″, ” Resistance material” and “Vietnamese money”.

-Not only is it a place to store antiquities, the Ho Chi Minh City Museum also leaves an impression on visitors by its unique architecture, designed in the style of classical – renaissance, combining Europe – Asia.
+Not only is it a place to store antiquities, but the Ho Chi Minh City Museum also leaves an impression on visitors through its unique architecture, designed in the style of the classical – renaissance, combining Europe – Asia.
 Therefore, when visiting the museum, in addition to learning about culture and history, you can also keep beautiful pictures right outside the museum.

 Dragon Wharf